 Figure 1-3.
 Comparison of traditional virtual machines to Docker containers

 Because containers require far fewer resources (for example, they don't need a full OS), they're easy to deploy and they start fast.
 This allows you to have higher density, meaning that it allows you to run more services on the same hardware unit, thereby reducing costs.

 As a side effect of running on the same kernel, you get less isolation than VMs.

-The main goal of an image is that it makes the environment (dependencies) the same across different deployments.
-This means that you can debug it on your machine and then deploy it to another machine with the same environment guaranteed.
+The main goal of an image is to ensure the same environment (dependencies) across different deployments.
+This means that you can debug it on your machine and then deploy it to another machine, the same environment guaranteed.

 A container image is a way to package an app or service and deploy it in a reliable and reproducible way.
 You could say that Docker isn't only a technology but also a philosophy and a process.

 When using Docker, you won't hear developers say, "It works on my machine, why not in production?"
 They can just say, "It runs on Docker", because the packaged Docker application can be executed on any supported Docker environment, and it runs the way it was intended to on all deployment targets (such as Dev, QA, staging, and production).

 Perhaps a simple analogy can help getting the grasp of the core concept of Docker.

 Let's go back in time to the 1950s for a moment.
 There were no word processors, and the photocopiers were used everywhere (well, kind of).

 Imagine you're responsible for quickly issuing batches of letters as required, to mail them to customers, using real paper and envelopes, to be delivered physically to each customer's address (there was no email back then).